NhanHoThanh/DSA_HCMUT/README.md

 _Lastly, there will also be some advices for what should you preperare for those exams_

+_Please note that not every code will be provided, the repository is primarily a personal space for store my code!_

 ```python
 print("Hello, world!")
 for i in range(10):